-Last week we went on a yurt holiday at Adhurst Farm in the South Downs National Park (West Sussex/East Hampshire border).
-For us, the appeal of this holiday was that it was eco friendly and it would give us time out from everything.
+Last week we went on a yurt holiday at Adhurst Farm in the South Downs National Park (West Sussex/East Hampshire border) for some time away from everything.

 Our yurt – Chestnut

 We stayed in Chestnut, a 16ft yurt nestled amongst the trees in the woods with a view of the main camp area and open woodland.

 The day we arrived, it was pouring with rain!
 Once inside our yurt we were greeted with a trug of kindling and a basket of wood for our wood burner.
 It was so cold we could see our breath in the air so we lit the fire almost straight away.
 After nearly smoking ourselves out (on several occasions) we got the hang of our burner and our yurt was extremely toasty.